wvirany/blog/content/naive_bayes/index.md

 Supppose we are given a dataset of $n$ iid observations $\cD = \\{\(\x^{(i)}, y_i)\\}_{i=1}^n$, where each $\x^{(i)}$ is some $d$-dimensional input vector and $y_i \in \\{1, 2, \ldots, K\\}$ is the corresponding class label.
 Given a new input $\x$, the goal of classification is to correctly assign $\x$ to one of $K$ classes.

-Let's distringuish between two approaches to classification: *discriminative* vs. *generative* modeling.
+Let's distinguish between two approaches to classification: *discriminative* vs. *generative* modeling.

 In the **discriminative modeling** approach, we wish to model the distribution over class labels $p(y \mid \x)$.
 Thus, given an input $\x$, we should be able to assign probabilities to each of the $K$ classes, and choose the $y$ which maximizes this probabilitiy.